psycopg/psycopg/docs/cursor.rst

     .. rubric:: Methods to send commands

-    .. automethod:: execute(query: Query, vars: Optional[Args]=None) -> Cursor
+    .. automethod:: execute(query: Query, params: Optional[Args]=None) -> Cursor

         :param query: The query to execute
         :type query: `!str`, `!bytes`, or `sql.Composable`
-        :param vars: The parameters to pass to the query, if any
+        :param params: The parameters to pass to the query, if any
-        :type vars: Mapping, Sequence
+        :type params: Sequence or Mapping

         Return the cursor itself, so that it will be possible to chain a fetch operation after the call.